KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 The `opkg` application uses configuration files to find available package databases.
 Thus, you need to create a configuration file inside the `/etc/opkg/` direction, which informs `opkg` of any repository you want to use.

 As an example, suppose you are serving packages from a `ipk/` directory containing the `i586`, `all`, and `qemux86` databases through an HTTP server named `my.server`.
-On the target, create a configuration file (e.g. `my_repo.conf`) inside the `/etc/opkg/` directory containing the following:
+On the target, create a configuration file (例如 `my_repo.conf`) inside the `/etc/opkg/` directory containing the following:
 ```
      src/gz all http://my.server/ipk/all
      src/gz i586 http://my.server/ipk/i586